 This post contains affiliate links.
 If you purchase via one of my links, I may receive a small commission at no additional cost to you.
 Disney provided me with a park ticket + $50 dining gift card for this post – but the majority of the food was purchased with money out of my own pocket, so I could give you all the details!

-Last week I went to the Permission to Hustle Disney retreat and as part of the retreat (and for a few hours before it started), we checked out Mickey’s Not So Scary Halloween Party (so fun!) and the 2019 International Food and Wine Festival at Epcot!
-And I’ve got all of the info that you need to know about this year’s festival including dates, tickets, concerts, and more.
+Last year I went to the Permission to Hustle Disney retreat and as part of the retreat (and for a few hours before it started), we checked out Mickey’s Not So Scary Halloween Party (so fun!) and the 2019 International Food and Wine Festival at Epcot!

 To make it easier to navigate this crazy long post, I’ve put together a menu here to help you click around.
 Just click on the topic you’re looking for to be taken directly to that topic.
 And when you’re done with the topic, click the “Return to Menu” button at the bottom of the section to hop back up here.
 Hope it makes it a bit easier than having to scroll up and down!